zahlman/entrypoint/README.md

 ```

 This entry point expects one or more (per `argparse`'s syntax for `nargs`) integer values to be supplied: `my_entrypoint <x> [<y> [<z> ...]]`.
 The default `invoke` setup is capable of handling this seamlessly.
 Note that a naive implementation (like `return func(**parser(command_line))`) would fail, since a keyword argument cannot actually be used to supply values for variable-length positional parameters, even if the name matches.

+## Command-line utilities

+The `entrypoint` package has two entry points of its own (created and discovered using its own functionality, of course):

+* `entrypoint-update-metadata` - used to discover entry points and rewrite `pyproject.toml`.

+* `entrypoint-wrapper` - creates a wrapper `.bat` file in the current directory.

+### Discovery tool for entry points

+In your main project directory, run `entrypoint-update-metadata` (no arguments).
+It discovers uses of the `@entrypoint` decorator by recursively searching for `.py` files, dynamically importing each of them separately, and then seeing what ens up in the private registry of decorated functions.
+For each entry point, an appropriate line is written in the `tool.poetry.scripts` section of your `pyproject.toml` (TODO: support build systems other than Poetry).

+### Wrapper creation

+After installing your package (probably in editable mode), run `entrypoint-wrapper <name of entry point>` to create a wrapper .bat file or shell script (NOTE: while the platform is detected using `os.name`, this has not been tested on a non-Windows system) in the current directory.
+This is useful because it:

+* provides a double-clickable shortcut;
+* which opens a terminal window when double-clicked and keeps it open after the program has finished running (waiting for one more keypress);
+* and which runs in the current directory rather than the Scripts directory (like a shortcut or symlink normally would).

+You can use this for your own convenience with any package's entry points, not just ones created using this library.
+You could also run this as part of a post-install script to give your clients a desktop shortcut for your programs.